Great Visual Studio Integration - Another of the Many Reasons to Upgrade to SpecFlow 1.9

 “Then the result should be 120”…

-“This should not be too hard” - he thinks and hit F12 on the step in the .feature file.
-As always the helpful little dialog opens giving him the implementation.
+“This should not be too hard,” he thinks and hits F12 on the step in the .feature file.
+As always, the helpful dialog opens, providing him with the implementation.
 And look – it’s now parsing out a regular expression at the right place.

 Screen Shot 2012-08-09 at 20.39.22

-He simply paste the implementation into the class file and fills out the implementation, with a couple of simple lines.
+He simply pastes the implementation into the class file and fills it out with a couple of simple lines.

-“Hmmm was that all then?”, Marcus thinks for himself.
-Inside the step definition method Marcus hits Ctrl+Shift+Alt+S and is taken back to the feature file.
+“Hmmm, was that all then?”
+Marcus thinks to himself.
+Inside the step definition method, Marcus hits Ctrl+Shift+Alt+S and is taken back to the feature file.
 Hitting the same command again takes him back to the step definition.
 He goes back and forth a couple of times, just because it’s so slick.

 Scenario: Subtracting two numbers